Best Travel Systems in Canada 2026: Car Seat + Stroller Combos Compared

 What's the difference between a stroller frame and a full stroller in a travel system?

-A stroller frame is a lightweight, minimal chassis designed solely to hold an infant car seat — usually more compact and easier to fold, great for quick errands.
-A full stroller is a complete unit that works with an infant car seat but also converts to accommodate older babies and toddlers.
+A stroller frame is a lightweight chassis designed solely to hold an infant car seat — compact, easy to fold, ideal for quick errands.
+A full stroller works with an infant car seat but also converts to accommodate older babies and toddlers, with features like reversible seats, storage baskets, and canopy extensions.
 Frames prioritize portability; full strollers offer longer-term versatility.
-Think about how long you want the stroller to serve you before choosing.
+Consider how many years you want the stroller to serve you, not just the infant months.

 Can I use a travel system with a second car seat if I have twins?